Happy in a swarm

 When choosing the birds, make sure that they are not already in a pair.
 You should not separate these birds, but bring them into their new home together.

 You can tell how old the birds are by their physical characteristics.
-Adult male budgerigars have bright blue wax skin on their beaks.
-In young male birds this skin is still pinkish-purple, in young females it is pale blue-pink with a white ring around the nostrils.
-As adults, the wax skin of females is then beige to brown in color.
+Adult males have a bright blue wax skin on their beak.
+In adult females, this is beige to brown in color.
+The sex of adult budgerigars can also be distinguished by their behavior.
+Males feed all conspecifics, females only feed their young birds.
+Males are also usually more active and more compatible than females.
+We recommend keeping budgerigars in groups, as this corresponds to their natural way of life.
+If you have enough space available and put a group together, you should aim for a balanced gender ratio.
+It is important to avoid having too many females, as they are often very dominant.
 If you want to keep two birds of the same sex, it is particularly important that they get along well.
 Their age and sex usually only play a subordinate role.
-If you have enough space available and want to keep a larger group of budgerigars, you should aim for a balanced sex ratio.
-It is important to avoid too many females, as they are often very dominant.
 Budgerigars are generally easy to socialize with other birds of the same species.
-Nevertheless, they should be acclimatized slowly.
-Initially, place the birds in two cages next to each other.
+Nevertheless, acclimatization should take place slowly.
+To begin with, place the birds in two cages next to each other.
 This will allow them to get used to each other.
 Once they are beaking through the bars and behaving in a relaxed manner, you can bring the budgies together under supervision - preferably on neutral territory first, for example on a climbing tree.

 "Talking" birds

 In order to encourage the birds to "talk" and bond with humans, budgerigars are often kept individually.
 In the absence of a companion, such animals bond excessively closely with humans and may even imitate human speech.
 Strictly speaking, these talking birds are behaviorally disturbed.
-It is anything but species-appropriate to keep them individually.
-Budgerigars that live in groups can also become very trusting if you spend a lot of time with them.
+It is contrary to animal welfare to keep them individually.
+Budgerigars that live in groups can also become trusting if you spend a lot of time with them.

 Socialization with other bird species